Sinus Infections, Sinusitus

 - Sinus pain

-If these symptoms are accompanied by a fever and disappear after two weeks, it’s more likely that you’ve had a cold or the flu than a sinus infection.
-However, if your symptoms persist for longer than two weeks and/or return on a regular basis, you may have chronic sinusitis.
+If these symptoms are accompanied by a fever and disappear after two weeks, it’s more likely that you’ve actually had a cold or the flu rather than a sinus infection.
+However, if your symptoms persist for longer than two weeks and/or return on a regular basis, you may be suffering from chronic sinusitis.

-Stop waiting for your symptoms to go away and get relief — contact Kaplan Sinus Relief today to schedule your appointment.
+There’s no need to continue waiting for your symptoms to go away.
+Get the care and freedom from pain that you deserve and contact us today to schedule your appointment.

 More Helpful Articles by Kaplan Sinus Relief:

 - How Do You Treat Enlarged Inferior Turbinates?